Danny’s DNA Discoveries – Deconica of the PNW

 Deconica (Melanotus) horizontalis EU - dark brown cap cuticle not peeling, spore print brownish.
 Found both on textiles and wood.
-Two OR sequences match an EU sequence, but we should sequence both textile and wild sequences as well as more EU type area sequences to make sure.
+A few PNW wild sequences match one EU sequence, but we should sequence textile collections as well as more EU type area sequences to make sure.

 Deconica (Melanotus) phillipsii UK - pale grey cap cuticle not peeling, spore print purple-brown.
 Found on grasses and sedges.
 I have no sequences of this yet.

 Deconica (Melanotus) caricicola UK - brown cap cuticle is peelable, spore print purple-brown.
 Found on grasses and sedges.
 We have one sequence perhaps from Eastern Canada that could be this species, but we need both EU and local sequences.